 WORK AFTER GRADUATION

 Full-time international students who graduate from post-secondary institutions in Canada are eligible to work in Canada for up to 3 years after graduation.
-You must apply for a post-graduation work permit within 180 days after completing your degree (not the date of convocation).
+You must apply for a post-graduation work permit within 180 days after receiving a written confirmation of your program completion from SFU.
+The calculation of the 180-day period begins the day the final marks are issued or the day formal written notification of program completion (such as the Credential Completion Letter or the Senate letter) is received, whichever comes first.
+Note that the date of your convocation ceremony has no relation to the 180-day application period for your PGWP.

 If you are eligible to work off campus in your final term of studies, you may continue to work up to 20 hours per week until your Credential Completion letter becomes available via goSFU.
 However, you must stop working when your Credential Completion Letter is issued.